openrewrite/break-your-testing-habits/site/docs/junit-jupiter/practice-parameterized.md

 }
 ```

-### Using Java Records
+### Using Java Records as Test Class

-For modern Java projects (Java 16+), you can use records for even more concise test data:
+For modern Java projects (Java 16+), you can make the entire test class a record for maximum conciseness:

 ```java title="ParameterizedExampleTest.java"
 package com.github.timtebeek.junit5;